From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Evaluation and Results

-Finally, while Qwen3-4B-GRPO still trails behind DeepSeek-V3.1 and GPT-OSS-120B, its performance is remarkably close to its teacher model, DeepSeek-R1-0528.
-This suggests that future work focusing on higher-quality distillation data could further bridge the gap between small, specialized models and LLM giants.
+Finally, while Qwen3-4B-OpenVul still trails behind DeepSeek-V3.1, its performance is remarkably close to its teacher model, DeepSeek-R1-0528.
+This suggests that future work focusing on higher-quality data distillation could further bridge the gap between small, specialized VD LLMs and general-purpose LLM giants.